 Work test

-This is referred to as the work test exemption.
-To find out more, search "Work test" on the ATO website at ato.gov.au
+To find out more, search "work test" on the ATO website at ato.gov.au

 Applying for the co-contribution